deadmanoz/boss-2025-playground/notes/0-intro.md

 These are the notes that I wrote along the way during the BOSS 2025 program.
 I had intended to write as I went, but I only ended up starting to write them upon completion of the signet wallet challenge, and then regularly along the way from that point forward.

 ## Style
-These notes are perhaps slightly different from some of the excellent material that has been produced by previous program members or current cohort members in that they are less technical and maybe a bit more personal (checkout ).
+These notes are perhaps slightly different from some of the excellent material that has been produced by previous program members or current cohort members in that they are less technical and maybe a bit more personal (checkout [participant content](../participant-content.md)).
 I find written content more engaging when it has a human-behind-the-writing element to it, so I am writing in this style here for this very reason - it is material that I would find most engaging.

 ## No Spoilers!